ValorNaram/fosmbot/files/privacypolicy.md

   - The OpenStreetMap Community developing and utilizing the Bot Interactions (with our groups):
   - Interactions are joins, sending messages, leaves and sending media.
 In this case you are a member of one or more of our groups.
+Authorized groups:
+  - Groups which are allowed to use that Bot.
+A group having the Bot does not necessary mean that that group is an authorized one.
+To check if a group is authorized, just issue `/authorizegroup` in a group the Bot is in.

 **General**